Heather/OpenShark/readme.md

 FEATURES (Most of features are just WinGrooves but I list them anyways) :

  - Open GrooveShark in a separate window instead of a web browser
- - Minimize WinGrooves to the tray
+ - Minimize to the tray
  - Tray icon buttons [ Next Previous Play / Stop Like Dislike ]
- - Control WinGrooves using the media keys on your keyboard or using global customizable Hotkeys while in any application
+ - Control using the media keys on your keyboard or using global customizable Hotkeys while in any application
+ - Twitter or TweetDeck as second tab...
+(Should be optional in future)

 Fix Visual Studio and MetroFramework: